abhay-byte/project-evergreen/README.md

     The backend server should now be running on `http://localhost:3001` (or your configured port).

 3.  **Set up the Frontend (Unity):**

-    ```bash
-    # (From the root directory)
-    # The Unity project is located in the /unity-app folder.
+    The Unity project is located in the `/unity-app` folder.

-    # 1. Open Unity Hub
+    1. Open **Unity Hub**.
-    # 2. In the 'Projects' tab, click 'Open'.
+    2. In the 'Projects' tab, click **'Open'**.
-    # 3. Navigate to the cloned repository and select the 'unity-app' folder.
+    3. Navigate to the cloned repository and select the `unity-app` folder.
-    # 4. The project will open in the Unity Editor.
-This may take a few minutes
-    #    to import all assets and packages for the first time.
+    4. The project will open in the Unity Editor.
+This may take a few minutes to import all assets and packages for the first time.
-    ```

     *   To run in the Editor for UI testing, press the **Play** button.
     *   To deploy to a device for AR testing:
         1. Connect an [ARCore-supported](https://developers.google.com/ar/devices) Android device to your computer.